This is part of a series: Why I Believe

 - The only question left is who this god is, and that’s pretty easy to answer

 Here’s my evolution simulator.
-It’s a web app, but I haven’t yet put it on a regular web server.
+It’s a web app, but my Github project page doesn’t serve it as a normal web page.
 To run it, download it as a .zip file, extract it, and open “Muller’s Foundry.html”.
-It’ll open in your web browser, like a web page, but the URL will be on your local machine, in the form file:///…/Muller’s Foundry.html
+It’ll open in your web browser, like a web page, but the URL will be on your local machine, in the form file:///path/to/folder/Muller’s Foundry.html

 Continue reading Why I Believe – The Fall of Evolution